The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

 This indicator tells us relevant information about the price movement of the stock at a glance.

 When the price is above the cloud then the overall trend is bullish and when the price is below the cloud then the overall trend is bearish.

 When Leading Span A is above Leading Span B and rising, then it confirms the uptrend and space between the lines are green.

-Similarily when Leading Span A below Leading Span B and falling, it confirms the downtrend and space between the lines is red.
+Similarly, when Leading Span A below Leading Span B and falling, it confirms the downtrend and space between the lines in red.

 Traders will often use the Cloud to find the levels of support and resistance.

-The support and resistance levels that can be projected into the future by using this indicator.
+The support and resistance levels can be projected into the future by using this indicator.

 Components of Ichimoku cloud Indicator: